Andrea/andrea.github.io/_posts/2025-09-01-making-of-a-decision.markdown

 > "These decisions are a record of the power structures and the feedback loops that got it there." -Andrew Harmel-Law

 Very often, crucial decisions deviate from expectations and this has a negative effect.
 Why is that?
-This led me to examine what makes a decision happen.
+This led me to learn more about what makes really comes into taking a decision.

 To make decisions about their systems, people generally need sufficient context on their software and people systems and the capability to change those systems somehow.
 Speaking in imprecise terms, one could say that this is all about knowledge and power.